jeffdeleonbsk/express-inv/readme.md

 # Express Inventory & Purchase Order System (TypeScript, DDD)

 ## Overview
 This project is an exercise in using **Domain Driven Design (DDD)** to create a simple but non-trivial application.
 The chosen problem is making purchase orders for an inventory system.
 The intent is not to create a full featured system.
 Rather, the intent is to show how to create an application following **Domain Driven Design (DDD)** principles in Typescript.
-It demonstrates how to structure a real-world Node.js application using DDD, CQRS, and strong typing, with a focus on maintainability, testability, and clear separation of concerns.
+It demonstrates how to structure a real-world Node.js application using DDD, CQRS, and strong typing, Inversion of Control(Dependency Inversion), with a focus on maintainability, testability, and clear separation of concerns.

 - **Database:** SQLite (via better-sqlite3)
 - **Authentication:** JWT
 - **Testing:** Jest
+- **IoC Container:** Brandi
 - **Patterns:** DDD, CQRS, Command Pattern, Repository Pattern, Value Objects, Entities

 ---